-Photo via Bluprint instructor Gwen Bortner
+Photo via Craftsy instructor Gwen Bortner

 Try different techniques

 If you swatched and swatched and still can’t seem to make the varigated yarn look the way you want, switch up the technique.
 A technique like entrelac, for instance, changes directions and makes pools of color that are completely different than just knitting rows of stockinette stitch.
-Check out Bluprint instructor Gwen Bortner’s Entrelac Neck Warmer pictured above.
+Check out Craftsy instructor Gwen Bortner’s Entrelac Neck Warmer pictured above.
 Gwen used an ombre yarn with variegated colors, but the entrelac technique makes the yarn look completely different than when it’s knit in plain back and forth rows.